Seahawks fill practice squad following signing of Phil Haynes

 The Seahawks filled out their initial 17-man practice squad for the 2021 season Friday by signing guard Phil Haynes, whom the team had waived earlier this week.

-Haynes, a fourth-round pick in 2019 out of Wake Forest, initially made the team’s 53-man roster but was waived when Seattle added center Dakoda Shepley off waivers from the 49ers.
+Haynes, a fourth-round draft choice in 2019 out of Wake Forest, initially made the team’s 53-man roster but was waived when Seattle added center Dakoda Shepley off waivers from the 49ers.

 Haynes had to clear waivers before being signed to the practice squad.